Digital Communication 4 ENG4052

 By the end of this course students will be able to:

-■ identify and analyse practical techniques for characterising communication systems (such as inter-symbol interference and jitter);
+■ analyse practical techniques for characterising digital communication systems

 Minimum Requirement for Award of Credits

 Students must attend the degree examination and complete at least 75% by weight of all components of the course's summative assessment.

 Students should attend at least 75% of the timetabled classes of the course.